tebeka/selenium/README.md

     $ go test --docker

 This will create a new Docker container and run the tests in it.
-(Note: flags supplied to this invocation are not curried to the `go test` invocation within the Docker container).
+(Note: flags supplied to this invocation are not curried through to the `go test` invocation within the Docker container).

+For debugging docker directly, run the following commands:

+    $ docker build -t go-selenium testing/
+    $ docker run --volume=${GOPATH?}:/code --workdir=/code/src/github.com/tebeka/selenium -it go-selenium bash

 ## License